Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Acknowledgements

 \section{Acknowledgements}

-We thank Brent Minchew and Joanna Millstein for the helpful discussions that inspired this project and for support with initial theoretical work.
+We wish to thank our reviewers for their helpful comments and discussion.
+We thank Brent Minchew and Joanna Millstein for the discussions that inspired this project and for support with initial theoretical work.
 Andrii Murdza provided general assistance with micro-CT measurements and cold room experiments.
 Anna Valentine prepared the snow samples used in our soot addition experiments.
 Jacob Chalif ran our SP2 measurements and helped us interpret the results.
 Connor Henley was supported by a Draper Scholarship and by a grant from the Office of Naval Research (N00014-21-C-1040).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Office of Naval Research.
 Colin R. Meyer was supported by the Heising-Simons Foundation (\#2020-1911), the Army Research Office (78811EG), and the National Science Foundation (2024132).